 |Painting of Fort Payne|

-In the spring of 1832, startling news that Black Hawk was on the war path and all town building activities ceased temporarily.
-Aptakisic (Hafda), a friendly chief of the Pottawattamie, whose name was translated as "half day."
-(An early cartographer misspelled Hafda as "Half Day," as in Half Day, Illinois, and so it remained.) sent a message by Shata, to Bailey Hobson, express from the Pottawattamie village at Big Woods (in today's Joilet) advising the settlers to go to Fort Dearborn in Chicagou as rapidly as possible.
+In the spring of 1832, startling news that Black Hawk was on the warpath and all town building activities ceased temporarily.
+Aptakisic (Hafda), a friendly chief of the Potawatomi, whose name was translated as "half-day."
+(An early cartographer misspelled Hafda as "Half Day," as in Half Day, Illinois, and so it remained.) sent a message by Shata, to Bailey Hobson, express from the Potawatomi village at Big Woods (in today's Joilet) advising the settlers to go to Fort Dearborn in Chicagou as rapidly as possible.
 He said that people were being massacred south of the settlement.
 Fort Le Pouz (1729-1730), a French fort, was located in Big Woods.

 No battles took place at Fort Payne, for General Winfield Scott made a treaty with the Sauks at Rock Island, thereby ending the Black Hawk War.
 The settlers once more resumed the task of subduing the wilderness.